chrishinds/django-auditable/README.md

         'audible.AuditMiddleware',
         ... )

-If you had a view which did various things with pizza orders:
+If you had a view which did various absurd things with pizza orders:

     def pizzaria(request):
     	topping = models.Topping.objects.get